Anti-Dutch sentiment: Dutch colonies

-Most of present-day Indonesia was a Dutch colony, the Dutch East Indies, from 1800 to the 1942 Japanese invasion during the Second World War.
-After the defeat of the Japanese, the Dutch attempted to reassert control.
-Anti-Dutch feeling developed among the native population and encompassed anything associated with the Dutch.
-The outcome was the Indonesian National Revolution, which culminated in the 1949 independence of Indonesia.

 South Africa

-In South Africa, the Second Boer War (1899–1902) between the British government and the settlers of Dutch descent caused anti-Dutch sentiment in the English-speaking population, and it was identified with the Unionist Party.
+In South Africa, the Second Boer War (1899–1902) between the British colonial government and the Boers (settlers of Dutch descent) caused anti-Dutch sentiment in the English-speaking white population, and it was identified with the Unionist Party.

 South America and Caribbean

 A growing nationalist movement gave rise to anti-Dutch sentiment in the 1950s in the Dutch colony of Surinam.
 Suriname became self-governing in 1954 and fully independent in 1975.